 Follow Your Heart Vegan Eggs

-Follow Your Heart vegan eggs are made with soy milk powder, nutritional yeast, and various gums to create an egg like texture.
+Follow Your Heart vegan eggs are made with the soy milk powder, nutritional yeast, and various gums to create an egg-like texture.
 You whisk it together with water, and then use it in your recipes the same way you would use eggs.
 It has a similar taste and texture to eggs but is made with some processed ingredients.

 Just Eggs Plant-Based Scramble